Yianlaen/Sokoban/README.md

 ## Sokoban

-It's a final project of course CS107.
+It's a final project of course CS107 in SUSTech.
 It features making a replica of the famous computer game.
 Instructions are found in the `Sokoban.pdf`.

 ## Folder Structure